Spencer Torkelson Player Props: Tigers vs. Orioles

 Spencer Torkelson At The Plate

-- Torkelson enters this game on a four-game hitting streak.
-In his last games, he's hitting .263 with one homer.
+- Torkelson is hitting .232 with four doubles, two home runs and two walks.

-- Torkelson has reached base via a hit in 11 games this year (of 17 played), and had multiple hits in four of those games.
+- In 61.1% of his games this year (11 of 18), Torkelson has picked up at least one hit, and in four of those games (22.2%) he recorded more than one.

-- In 17 games played this year, he has homered in two of them.
+- In 18 games played this year, he has hit a homer in two of them.

-- Torkelson has driven in a run in seven games this year (41.2%), including one multiple-RBI game.
+- Torkelson has driven in a run in seven games this season (38.9%), including one multiple-RBI game.

-- He has scored at least once seven times this year (41.2%), including one multi-run game.
+- In seven of 18 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.